h3rb/page/README.md

 js/

 Put your javascript files here.
-When you $p->JS('somefile.js') it will look here
+When you $p->JS('somefile.js') it will look here, and it also recognizes CDN urls.

 phtml/